Segismundo Casado

-Segismundo Casado López (10 October 1893 - 18 December 1968) was a Spanish Army officer; he served during the late Restoration, the Primo de Rivera dictatorship and the Second Spanish Republic.
+Segismundo Casado López (10 October 1893 - 18 December 1968) was an officer of the Spanish Army.
+He served during the late Restoration, the Primo de Rivera dictatorship and the Second Spanish Republic.
 Following outbreak of the Spanish Civil War he sided with the Republicans, gradually rising to commander of the Army of the Centre.
 He is best known as leader of the coup against the government of Juan Negrín; its objectives were preventing a Communist takeover and terminating fratricidal bloodshed during the war, considered already lost.
 The rebels seized control of the Republican zone; in their quasi-government Casado served as the minister of defense.
 Negotiations with the Nationalists failed; Casado went on exile, first to Britain and from 1947 to Latin America, returning to Spain in 1961.

 Military career

 There is little clarity as to Casado's parents.
 Himself he claimed - and this information is reproduced by the Spanish Real Academia de la Historia - that his parents, Tomás Casado Arribas and Tomasa López Quinsano, were farmers, and that his father worked as bracero.
 According to his own account during childhood and youth he suffered misery and it was thanks to extraordinary efforts of his parents that he managed to complete education in a local primary school.
 However, numerous other sources claim that his father was a military officer and served as an infantry captain.